The 15 Most Disturbing Illustrations From “Scary Stories To Tell In The Dark”

 “Sam’s New Pet” is a story about a family that somehow mistakes a rabid sewer rat for a small Mexican dog.
 The story itself isn’t very scary – I think it’s kind of funny, actually; I mean, how do you not know the difference between rats and dogs?
 But look at that… um… uh… I don’t even know what the hell that is.
 Honestly, I’m not sure if it makes the story funnier or more unsettling.
 It certainly isn’t a dog, but it doesn’t look like any rat I’ve ever seen either.
 It is a creature that only exists in Stephen Gammell’s twisted imagination.
 And suddenly the veterinarian telling the family it’s a rabid sewer rat sounds less like a punch line and more like his way of covering up the fact that he has no idea what this thing is either.

 9. “No Thanks” (Scary Stories 3)

-This is kind of similar to “The Thing” in the sense that you’d run the hell away from anyone who looked like the guy in the picture.
+This is kind of similar to the illustration for “The Thing” in the sense that you’d run the hell away from anyone who looked like the guy in the picture.
 But “No Thanks” earns a spot on the list because of how horribly wrong this man looks.
 His skull has a bizarre and inhuman shape, his eyes are looking in two different directions, he only seems to have one ear, and there are rays of light shooting out of a gaping hole in his stomach.
 Oh, and when you read the story you realize this guy is trying to sell you a “nice sharp knife.”